The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

-Additionally, certain pairs, such as $V_{12}$-$V_{7}$, $V_{19}$-$V_{26}$ or $V_{25}$-$V_{8}$, with overlaps higher to 75\%, or even clusters like $V_{13}$, $V_{7}$ and $V_{14}$ or $V_{13}$, $V_{18}$ and $V_{21}$, with Jaccard indexes around 40\%, show high similarity, likely due to a shared visibility into threats.
+Figure~\ref{fig:heatmap_Jaccard_average} illustrates the intersection of intelligence data points among the top 30 vendors in \subsetname{} through the average Jaccard index for shared threat actors.
+The results reveal a heterogeneous landscape where most vendor pairs exhibit relatively low overlap in absolute terms.
+This suggests that even dominant players maintain distinct observational vantage points.
+Vendors such as {$V_{21}$ (33.6\%) and $V_{18}$ (32.1\%) show the highest overlap with the rest of the top 30.
+Interestingly, they also show the highest overlap among every vendor (all of them, not just the top 30), but the overlap is much lower on average: 14.9\% and 13.5\% respectively.
+In contrast, the third one, $V_{30}$, is ranked 76th (5.6\%) among vendors with the highest average overlap between each vendor.
+This finding is not particular to these three vendors: the average overlap among vendors in the top 30 is {22.2}\%, while the average overlap between vendors in \subsetname{} is {1.5}\%.
+Additionally, certain pairs, such as {$V_{30}$-$V_{17}$, $V_{21}$-$V_{10}$ or $V_{18}$-$V_{28}$}, with overlaps above 60\%, or even clusters like {$V_{19}$, $V_{21}$ and $V_{25}$} with Jaccard indexes {over 47}\%, show high similarity, likely due to a shared visibility into threats.
 This observation emphasizes the importance of identifying vendors with non-redundant telemetry to drastically improve an actor profile.
 To quantify this divergence, we compute the average Jaccard similarity across the top $N$ (Figure~\ref{fig:overlap_N_vendors}).
-Even when restricting the analysis to vendor pairs with shared actors, similarity remains low, peaking at 0.3 for intelligence data points and falling below 0.1 when adding IoCs.
+Even when restricting the analysis to vendor pairs with shared actors, similarity remains low, peaking at {0.28} for intelligence data points and falling below 0.1 when adding IoCs.
 As $N$ increases, the global average similarity tends to zero despite the rise in absolute actors intersections.
-This lack of redundancy suggests the need of multi-vendor fusion for wide visibility, yet we observe more informational concordance when including IoCs.
+This lack of redundancy suggests the need for multi-vendor fusion for wide visibility, yet we observe more informational concordance when including IoCs.